mjf1406/viziers-vault-app/README.md

 ### 2025/10/19

+-   BUG: finally fixed the loading.tsx being shown on every page load in prod except dashboard and parties by explicitly setting prefetch to true on all Link components in nav-main.tsx
 -   UI: edit spellbook only allows the changing of the name now
 -   BUG: spellbooks generated are now saved correctly when on basic, plus, or pro plans
 -   UX: user is no longer pushed to the spellbook page after generating it.
 Instead, a toast notification is shown and the dialog is closed.